8moustapha8/Form-validation-library/README.md

 ***If you include %s in your error string, it will be replaced with the "human" name you used for your field when you set your rules.***

+#Showing Errors as array
+You can show all errors in one array variable like this:

+`$WBB->WBB_getErrors`

 #Showing Errors Individually

-If you prefer to show an error message next to each form field, rather than as a array, you can use the `$WBB->WBB_getError ( 'form1_element1' , 'form1' , TRUE );` function.
+If you prefer to show an error message next to each form field, rather than as a array, you can use:

 `$WBB->WBB_getError ( 'form1_element1' , 'form1' , TRUE );`